angus-shoppee/FDSA/README.md

     <br>Default = 0.5
     - `mapqForUniqueMapping`: Map quality score used by the aligner that generated input BAM files to indicate a unique alignment.
 For example, STAR aligner uses a mapq of 255 to indicate uniquely aligned reads.
     <br>Default = 255
-    - `includeAllJunctionsInOutput`: Include a column in the run results file listing all splice junctions for each gene (Required for downstream runtime modes).
+    - `includeAllJunctionsInOutput`: Include a column in the run results file listing all splice junctions for each gene (Required for `fdsa report` mode).
     <br>Default = True
     - `useOnlyLongestAnnotatedTranscript`: If there are multiple reference transcripts for a gene, only use the longest transcript with feature annotation information.
 Disabling this option will produce redundant output, but may catch edge cases where annotation of reference transcript variants is incomplete.
     <br>Default = True